-The system will be provided by Hanlon Software Solutions who have been successful in the procurement process that was explicitly designed to have a long term, partnership approach.
+The system is provided by Hanlon Software Solutions who were successful in the procurement process that was explicitly designed to have a long-term, partnership approach.

 Across the region, there is a wide range of systems currently in use from different suppliers, with no alignment or common data language.
 The new system will be a product upgrade, allowing expanded functionality as well as giving economy of scale and creating a single change process to respond to developments in the wider skills and employability landscape.
 Implementing a new MIS/CRM is one of the core elements of the IKS project.

 The IKS project is being managed by Capital City Partnership for the City Deal.
 If you would like to get in touch, please email firstname.lastname@example.org.

 Helix is being introduced in phases.
 The first phase brings the City of Edinburgh and East Lothian employability delivery; and the work of Intensive Family Support Service across all 6 Local Authorities into the same system as Integrated Employer Engagement.
 This will happen in March 2022.
 The immediate priority is to provide continuity of service from the existing system.
 Data will be transferred, and training provided on the modules required to maintain services clients, vacancies and employer CRM, training and reporting.

 As part of this phase, all providers will have access to the client records, the training module, the employer CRM and vacancies module and reporting across all these engagements.

 The second phase will bring Midlothian and Scottish Borders employability delivery into Helix in Summer 2022.
 The final phase will complete the migration with West Lothian and Fife moving in March 2023.